-Gaming laptops have been gaining popularity for over a decade because they offer everything you need for a smooth gaming experience.
+Gaming laptops have been gaining popularity for over a decade because they offer everything you need for a smooth experience.
 However, you may need a laptop for other purposes outside of gaming; does this mean you should get a separate laptop for office work, or do gaming laptops include the necessary programs?

-Is Office Included on All Gaming Laptops?
+Is MS Office Included On All Gaming Laptops?

 Gaming laptops are powerful and fast devices that can handle many complex programs without freezing or slowing down.